Neurocysticercosis is a neurological disease that occurs when a particular type of parasitic tapeworm invades the central nervous system.

 Neurocysticercosis is the most common parasitic infection of the central nervous system (CNS).

-The disease affects people who ingest the tapeworm Taenia solium, and it develops when the worm’s larvae build up in the muscles, eyes, skin, and CNS.
+The disease affects people who ingest the tapeworm Taenia solium, and it

 - eats undercooked pork from a pig with the infection